Future Classic Bike Insurance

 What is a future classic motorbike?

-As a rough guide, future classics will probably have gone past the point of depreciation, and have actually started to increase in value.
-The bikes are probably quite a scarce sight on UK roads, and have begun to attract the attention of collectors.
-Think early R1’s, a Honda SP-1, or perhaps something with a story to tell like a Suzuki TL1000 widowmaker.
-Ground breaking bikes, unusual bikes, or bikes with unique histories as opposed to run of the mill commuters.
-Machines that are as much an investment as they are a fun way of getting from A to B.
+Think early R1’s, Honda's SP-1, or perhaps something with a story to tell like a Suzuki TL1000 widowmaker.
+Ground breaking bikes, unusual bikes, or bikes with unique histories as opposed to more mundane motorcycles.
+Machines that could be as much an investment as they are an interesting way of getting from A to B.

-Insurance for a future classic motorbike.
+Insuring your future classic motorbike.

 It's important to note that irrespective of your bike's age or status, it can still be insured on a standard motorcycle insurance policy.